Study Mechanical Engineering in the US

 Bachelor of Science in Mechanical Engineering

-The Bachelor’s in Mechanical Engineering program at Auburn emphasizes transformative engineering principles and thorough knowledge in mathematics.
+The bachelor’s program at Auburn emphasizes transformative engineering principles and thorough knowledge in mathematics.
 Students can specialize in two areas:

-1. Automotive engineering — A branch of mechanical engineering focusing on the design and efficiency of automobiles.
+1. Automotive engineering — This specialization focuses on the design and efficiency of automobiles.

 2. Pulp and paper engineering — A concentration applying mathematical and scientific principles to the design, development, and manufacturing of pulp and paper products.